-If I am a conditionally exempt small quantity generator can I transport my own hazardous waste in PA without a Hazardous Waste Transporter license?
+If I am a very small quantity generator can I transport my own hazardous waste in PA without a Hazardous Waste Transporter license?

-A conditionally exempt small quantity generator (CESQG) may transport their own waste in PA for treatment storage or disposal without obtaining a formal PA Hazardous Waste Transporter license through a license by rule process found in the regulations.
+A very small quantity generator (VSQG) may transport their own waste in PA for treatment storage or disposal without obtaining a formal PA Hazardous Waste Transporter license through a license by rule process found in the regulations.
 Large Quantity Generators (>2200 pounds of hazardous waste per month) and Small Quantity Generators (>220 but <2200 pounds of hazardous waste per month) must obtain their own hazardous waste transporter license or hire an already-licensed PA hazardous waste transporter.

-I am a conditionally exempt small quantity generator, do I have to use a manifest to ship hazardous waste in PA?
+I am a very small quantity generator, do I have to use a manifest to ship hazardous waste in PA?

-The regulations do not require a CESQG to use a manifest, however most treatment, storage or disposal facilities require a manifest before accepting hazardous waste for management.
+The regulations do not require a VSQG to use a manifest, however, most treatment, storage or disposal facilities require a manifest before accepting hazardous waste for management.